 - The sales qualified team: A contact that your sales team has marked as a potential customer

 - An opportunity: A contact associated with a deal

 - Evangelist: A customer who has advocated for your company

 Tracking and effectively nurturing your leads through the various sales pipeline stages is crucial to growing your business.

-While cluttered portals are natural, and happen naturally over time, it doesn’t make it any less important to stay on top of maintenance.
-The more frequently you conduct HubSpot Audits, the fewer issues you’ll have along the way.
+While cluttered portals are natural and happen to the best of us over time, it doesn’t make it any less important to stay on top of maintenance.
+The more frequently you conduct HubSpot audits, the fewer issues you’ll have along the way.